 Maybe.
 That’s interesting to think about.
 And how when one writes, there’s also a trust of a kind of unknown reader.

 Yeah, that’s been an ongoing issue.
 Because I worked in journalism, I’m very much not used to putting myself in my writing.
 I’m trying to battle with that, and that’s been my focus this week.
 Just figuring out what point to enter my own voice versus just recording their story and how much of my perspective plays a role.
 And whether I trust people with that personal perspective.

 Where is the project going?
 Will it end, will it continue into some other life?

 I’m writing it as a book.
 That’s the goal.
 But I never let go of things, even after I’m done with them.
-So even after I’m done writing this, it could resurface in again.
+So even after I’m done writing this, it could resurface again.
 I don’t know… I still think about stories from seven years ago.
 They still come up in my mind.
-Things can always be revived, like folk music I guess
+Things can always be revived, like folk music I guess.

 Or corporatized.
 Or both.